Ben-Scr/RandomNameGenerator/README.md

 # Random Name Generator
-A C# Project for generating random Names
+A C# project for generating random names

 ## How to use
 ```csharp